Duress Badges for Healthcare Staff: Activation Methods and What to Test

 If the badge can't send an alert from the parking garage at shift change, it can't protect your staff when they need it most.

 Test activation under stress.
-Can staff activate the badge while wearing gloves?
+Can staff activate the badge with gloves on?
 While moving quickly?
 With shaking hands?
-Simulate real incident conditions, not a calm conference room demo.
+Simulate real conditions, not a conference room demo.

 Request false alarm data.
-A vendor confident in their activation design shares their false alarm rates openly.
-If they won't share the numbers, that tells you something about what the numbers look like.
+A vendor confident in their design shares their rates openly.
+If they won't share, that tells you what the numbers look like.

 Review privacy documentation.
-Ask exactly what data the badge collects, when location tracking is active, and what gets logged.
+Ask what data the badge collects, when tracking is active, and what gets logged.
 If the answer is "always," expect adoption resistance from day one.

 Validate battery claims.
-Ask about replacement intervals, charging requirements, and what happens when a badge dies mid-shift.
-A dead badge at the wrong moment is a liability, not an inconvenience.
+Ask about replacement intervals and what happens when a badge dies mid-shift.

-Testing isn't just due diligence.
-It's how your staff learn to trust the system before an incident forces the question.
-The duress badge that performs in your stairwells, your parking garage, and your oldest wing is the one worth buying.
 Start with the walk-test.
-Everything else follows from what it reveals.
+The duress badge that works in your stairwells, your parking garage, and your oldest wing is the one worth buying.

 DURESS BADGES